DECODEproject/decode-mobile-app/README.md

 If the issue doesn't get resolved in Expo, the app might have to be ejected.

 ### Future Development

-We have identified the following improvements and adjustments that could be made to the app:

 - Pin recovery